DIP Financing: Structuring Roll-Overs, Cross-Collateralization, Priming Liens, Junior DIP Financing, and More

 The panel will review these and other key issues:

-- What must counsel consider in evaluating defensive vs. offensive DIP lenders?
+- What must counsel consider in evaluating defensive vs. offensive DIP loans?

 - How does the debtor seeking a priming lien convince the existing lender to consent or convince the court that the current lender's lien is adequately protected?